 However, when the budget is the number one priority, most homeowners turn to cheaper timber, like treated pine, because this wood is low cost – at least initially.
 The more upmarket timbers, such as Jarrah and spotted gum are not only pricier and still require ongoing maintenance, but they deplete our natural resources.
 Because they are natural wood, they will also eventually surface check (crack), warp, cup, or splinter, even with the best of care.

 There are more reasons people are turning to wood-look composites, but as with timbers, even composites are not created ‘equal’.
-Cheaper composites are cheaper for a reason and you get what you pay for.
-The cheaper composites not only look plastic and feel plastic, they don’t last.
-Tip: Check the warranty.
+Cheaper composites are cheaper for a reason, and you get what you pay for.
+The less expensive composites not only look and feel like plastic, but they also do not last.
+Tip: Check the product warranty.